Photographing My Galapagos Big 5

 Galapagos Penguins (Did You Know This Was a Penguin Trip?)

 The key here is being ready to adjust quickly.
-For penguins, I prefer to work in Manual with Auto ISO and use exposure compensation to fine tune brightness.
+For penguins, I prefer to work in Manual mode with Auto ISO and use exposure compensation to fine tune brightness.
 I keep highlight warnings turned on so I know exactly when I start clipping.
 Push the exposure as bright as you can without losing detail in the whites.

 Pay attention to how light falls across the body.
 Angled light or thin cloud cover helps smooth the transition between black and white.
 Lens choice should give you enough reach without boxing you in.
 A telephoto lens helps isolate the penguin and creates enough background blur to separate it even from dark lava rock.

 My approach: Meter for black detail first.
 Let the whites ride as high as you can.
-Focus, shoot, and triple check your exposure.
+Focus, shoot and triple check your exposure.

 The Galapagos rewards photographers who slow down.
 The animals do not run, but the moments still pass quickly.
 The difference is awareness.

 This is where the Photo Expedition format makes a real difference.
-Smaller groups mean time.
+Smaller groups mean more time.
 Time to wait for behavior.
 Time to reposition.
 Time to let a moment develop instead of grabbing the first version of it.
-That patience turns easy wildlife into meaningful photographs.
+That patience turns easy wildlife encounters into meaningful photographs.

 Happy Photographing,